 Fast food chains gave way to fruit stands, vacant billboards and old boarded up motels.
 Slow trucks passed the even slower trucks, leaving behind them the stench of livestock in transit towards their future as breakfast sandwiches.
-Other travelers out pacing me seemed to be using questionable ingenuity to stack anything salvageable onto their trucks or rooftops to transport their random possessions towards events up north.
+Other travelers out pacing me seemed to be using questionable ingenuity to stack anything salvageable onto their trucks or rooftops to transport their random possessions towards new events waiting up north.

 Occasionally, broken yellow lines on the hills would offer up death defying passing lanes for those insane enough to try.
 I imagined which would be worse, death via avalanche of everything falling off of the vehicle in front of me or having a head on collision with a Mac truck suddenly coming over the the hilltop towards me in the opposite direction.

 Even though having missed two rest areas and a gas stop to make up time, my optimism about getting to Salinas before dark was diminishing.
 Thick fog had now entered the equation grinding me down to a crawl.
 I kept fixed on the taillights of the large trailer truck ahead as my only reference to the concrete below.
-Finally I gave into the dismal prospect of running out of gas or crashing…. downshifting to second gear, the balding tires of the old rebuilt VW bus gave into the gravel at the side of the road as I slowed to a full stop.
+Finally I gave into the dismal prospect of running out of gas or crashing…. downshifting to second gear, the balding tires of the old rebuilt VW bus gave into the dirt and gravel at the side of the road as I slowed to a full stop.
 With no idea of where I was, the reverberations of the road still playing in my head, I awkwardly climbed into the back of the bus and blindly pushed all my gear to one side until making space for my surrender to the darkness.

 Voices of laborers working outside merged with the rising temperature inside the bus to awaken me.
 Everyone seemed to be laughing, as they stole peeks of me opening the sliding door, letting in morning’s brightness.
-Narrowly maneuvering through the area between the open door and fence bordering a tomato field, I nimbly sidestepped over the gravel with eyes half closed around to the front of the bus, revealing why everyone was having fun at my expense…..twenty yards ahead was an open 24 hrs gas station and convenience store hosting a huge lighted parking lot, which eight hours earlier, was simply a part of the great opaque unknown.
+Narrowly maneuvering through the area between the open door and fence bordering a tomato field, I nimbly sidestepped over the pebbled dirt with eyes half closed around to the front of the bus, revealing why everyone was having fun at my expense…..twenty yards ahead was an open 24 hrs gas station and convenience store hosting a huge lighted parking lot, which eight hours earlier, was simply a part of the great opaque unknown.